 The shower room featured two sinks, a circular-shaped tub, and a nice shower area with an overhead rain shower.
 The bathroom amenities were from HARNN, a luxury Asian brand.

-Interestingly, the bathroom also placed 2 amenity kits next to the sinks.
+Interestingly, the bathroom also placed two amenity kits next to the sinks.
 These amenity kits were similar to premium travel airline amenity kits, complete with essential toiletries like a dental kit, comb, and even eyeshades.
 It was a really nice touch.

 At the back of the room were the king bed and television.
-A sliding door opened to the huge terrace, which had some lounge seats, a high table, and offered great views of the ocean and the soothing sound of the waves.
+A sliding door opened to the huge terrace, which had some lounge seats, and a high table and offered great views of the ocean and the soothing sound of the waves.
 Inside the room, there was also an aroma diffuser, creating a pleasant, relaxing ambiance.

 As the resort is very spread out, guests have to call the operator to send a buggy to get around.
 This generally takes about a 10-minute wait.
 The buggy ride from our room to sea level passed by La Maison 1888, the on-site French restaurant housed in an elegant French-style mansion.
 The award-winning restaurant was run by Pierre Gagnaire, a 3 star Michelin chef.
 The restaurant offers fine French dining, with private dining options available in the various themed rooms.
 The mansion also hosts Buffalo bar as a separate drinking area.

-Sea level is next to a long (700m) stretch of sand on the edge of the ocean, which features beach chairs with umbrellas.
+The sea level is next to a long (700m) stretch of sand on the edge of the ocean, which features beach chairs with umbrellas.
 The Barefoot restaurant is located at the left of the entrance of the sea level and overlooks the sand and the beach.
 At the right of the entrance is the resort pool, which is heated.
 Next to this pool is the HARNN spa and the renowned French Pedi manicure studio by Bastien Gonzalez.
 During the summer, the water which laps the beach is calm with great waves, as the sea is sheltered in the bay of the Son Tra peninsula.

 To the right side of the sea level is the L_o_n_g bar, which is a bar with long tables running the dining area’s length.
 The bar serves a variety of drinks and signature monkey cocktails which are very delicious.